 If criticism is regularly used, especially in ways which blame a problem on the other partner’s personality or character traits, the relationship gradually goes under.
 Words like “You always make a mess!”, “You never think of me” or “You’re so uncaring” only bring about resistance, not teamwork or concern for the critical partner.

-The second Horseman is contempt
+The second Horseman is defensiveness

 This is the biggest relationship killer.
 Partners who use contempt behave in a superior way and lace their opinions with scorn, or eye rolls that show they think they’re better than their partner.
 They use sarcasm or make nasty fun of their partner, using scathing comments like “You’re so sensitive, that was a joke”.
 If contempt is regularly present, it wrecks any chance of relationship happiness.
 In addition it destroys the receiving partner’s immune system.
 Frequent contempt is linked to the number of infectious illnesses the listener has in the following year.
 Contempt annihilates relationships.